textpattern/textpattern.github.io/brand/user-docs-guide.md

 # Textpattern user documentation guidelines

-These guidelines are an extension of Textpattern’s [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide), and specifically written for the upkeep of [user documentation](https://docs.textpattern.com/).
+These guidelines, an extension of Textpattern’s baseline [editorial style guide](https://docs.textpattern.com/brand/editorial-style-guide), are specifically for the upkeep of [user documentation](https://docs.textpattern.com/).
 Documentation authors, editors, and other interested contributors will want to read up here, as well review the [documentation collaboration procedures](https://docs.textpattern.com/brand/user-docs-procedures).

 **On this page**: